suspended/routino/trunk/doc/README.txt

    the dataset of topographical information collected by http://www.OpenStreetMap.org.

    Starting from the raw OpenStreetMap data (in the form of the '.osm' XML files available on the internet) a custom database is generated that contains the information useful for routing.
-With this database and two points specified by latitude and longitude an optimum route (either shortest or quickest) is determined and output as a text description and a track in GPX (GPS eXchange) XML format.
+With this database and two points specified by latitude and longitude an optimum route (either shortest or quickest) is determined.
 The route is calculated for OpenStreetMap highways (roads, paths etc) using one of the common forms of transport defined in OpenStreetMap (foot, bicycle, horse, motorcar, motorbike etc).

    When processing the OpenStreetMap data the types of highways are recorded and these set default limits on the types of traffic allowed.
    More specific information about permissions for different types of transport are also recorded as are maximum speed limits.
 Further restrictions like oneway streets, weight, height, width and length limits are also included where specified.
+Additionally a set of properties of each highway are also recorded.
+The processing of the input file is controlled by a configuration file which determines the information that is used.

    When calculating a route the type of transport to be used is taken into account to ensure that the known restrictions are followed.
 Each of the